oktadev/okta-blog/_source/_posts/2023-09-25-oauth-api-tokens.md

 As with many technologies, this ease of use comes with a corresponding increase in exposure to risk.
 Unlike short-lived OAuth 2.0 tokens, static tokens typically have a long life.
 API tokens set in query parameters are particularly dangerous.
 Browsers save URLs in history, and logging systems may record the entire URL, exposing the token more readily than when using HTTP headers.

-To better understand the security concerns associated with static API tokens, let's dive into some of their characteristics in detail, and compare and contrast to OAuth 2.0 as an alternative.
+To better understand the security concerns associated with static API tokens, let's dive into some of their characteristics in detail, and compare and contrast with OAuth 2.0 as an alternative.

 **Access risks when using static API tokens**